Biggest Rivalries in Computing HistoryBy

-After HTC introduced an Android phone in January 2010 that came with many of the iPhone's most popular features, Steve Jobs famously said: "I will spend my last dying breath if I need to, and I will spend every penny of Apple's $40 billion in the bank, to right this wrong."
+When HTC introduced an Android phone in January 2010 that shared many of the iPhone's most popular features, Steve Jobs famously said: "I will spend my last dying breath if I need to, and I will spend every penny of Apple's $40 billion in the bank, to right this wrong."

 "I'm going to destroy Android, because it's a stolen product.
-I'm willing to go thermonuclear war on this,” he added.
+I'm willing to go thermonuclear war on this," Jobs added.

-Relations hit a low point in 2012 when Apple replaced Google Maps with its own mapping app in iOS 6.
-The software was so bad that Tim Cook personally apologized for it not long after launch.
+Relations hit a low point in 2012 when Apple replaced Google Maps with its own mapping solution in iOS 6.
+The software was so bad that Tim Cook personally apologized for that not long after launch.
 It even led to Maps boss Scott Forstall to leave the company.
-The fiasco is the reason why Apple has a public beta program for iOS.
+The fiasco is the reason why Apple launched its public beta program for iOS.

-Today, the pair have a relationship that's best described as complicated (see a pattern here?).
-They still take potshots at each other and have competing products, but Google paid well over $1 billion back in 2014 for a long term deal to keep it as the default search provider on iOS devices.
-Additionally, Apple gets a cut every time an iPhone or iPad user sees a Google ad on search results.
+To this day, the pair have a relationship that's best described as complicated (see a pattern here?).
+The two companies still take potshots at each other and have competing products, but Google pays Apple billions each year to keep it as the default search provider on iPhones.
+Apple gets a cut every time an iPhone or iPad user sees a Google ad on search results.
 The companies also collaborate in other areas, such as YouTube.

 CEO Tim Cook is believed to have a bigger fixation against Facebook and is more relaxed about Google as a competitor, in fact, he was caught saying not long ago "(Google) search engine is the best."
 For the better part of the last decade, Apple and Google have taken top spots as the world's most valuable brands, with Google usually sitting right below the fruity company.